 “Anything outside on clipboards!!
 Just a change of scenery helps!” – Janessa F.

-4- If you do an afternoon read-aloud, you can simply take it outside.
+If you do an afternoon read-aloud, you can simply take it outside.
 Find a nice spot on the grass or have your students carry their chairs outside.
-If you need some springtime read-aloud ideas try reading our blog 30 Spring Multicultural Read Alouds.
+Follow it up with a story comprehension activity on clipboards.

 “Chalk!
 Sight words, math facts, spelling words, sentences, etc.” – Kim M.

-6- Take your students outside, pass out some chalk and let them work on a worksheet like this Find the Missing Number worksheet.
+Take your students outside, pass out some chalk, and let them work on an activity like this consonant and vowel worksheet.

-7- “We did a write the room activity outside.” – Kathie D.
+“We did a write-the-room activity outside.” – Kathie D.

 “Educational?
 I made simple cut-out clothes from construction paper, numbered (1-120), and laminated them.
 Then I hang a line (between basketball hoops or tetherball poles).
 The kids use clothespins and hang them in order.” – Sariah T.